HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 probability that the simulated mission's observations would detect a planet in the habitable zone if one exists, as calculated by the two yield codes side-by-side.
-\autoref{fig:planet_hists} shows histograms of the total number of detected planets found as a function of planet type in this case just using EXOSIMS.
+\autoref{fig:planet_hists} shows histograms of the total number of detected planets found as a function of planet type for the two codes though, in this example, the inputs to each code also differ resulting in the seen discrepancies.

 ![Plot of the Habitable Zone (HZ) completeness as a function of host star luminosity (in units of Solar luminosity) and distance (in parsecs).
 Here the AYO results are on the left and the EXOSIMS